Information regarding the processing of your personal data.

 Invoice material is saved according to current book keeping regulations.

 You are entitled to access your personal data and can always request your personal data to be corrected, erased or restricted.
 If you believe that PRV is handling your personal information incorrectly, you have the right to object to the processing.
-If you are not satisfied with our processing of personal data, you can report this to The Swedish Data Protection Authority.
+If you are not satisfied with our processing of personal data, you can report this to Swedish Authority for Privacy Protection.

 The Controller of personal data is the Patent and Registration Office (Box 5055 102 42 Stockholm).
 The Office is responsible for the personal data contained in the PRV register and must ensure that the data is processed correctly.